coxteen/Deque/README.md

 # Deque

-This is an implementation of Deque in C++.

 For this implementation i used a template class named Deque where i defined the next methods :
  - a constructor to initialize the deque
  - push_front - add an element in front